Popular Cars with RB Engine

 Performance and Handling

-With the RB25DET, the 240SX becomes a beast.
-The extra torque and power completely change the way the car handles, making it faster, more responsive, and a lot more fun to drive.
-It’s easy to see why so many enthusiasts go down this path—there’s nothing quite like it.
+With the RB25DET, the 240SX becomes a powerful and responsive machine.
+The additional torque and power enhance the car’s handling, making it faster and more fun to drive.
+It’s clear why so many enthusiasts choose this modification—there’s nothing quite like it.

 Nissan Fairlady Z (300ZX)